robschmidtinfo/RobJS/README.md

     `;
   };
 ```
 10. That's it.
 Your done.
-Easy, right? <br />
+Try it out in the browser.<br />
 To see an example of a fully functional CRUD frontend app, take a look at ***simple todo app made with robjs***